 Air purifiers work by trapping microscopic particles.
 Removing allergens and foreign matter to sizes even less than 1/1,000,000 of a meter are possible in the case of a true High-Efficiency Particulate Air (HEPA) filter.
 A good air purifier can readily and efficiently remove 99.97% of all dog dander in the air.

-This is course helps with smells as well as allergies due to dog hair and dander, but what about other odor sources I mentioned above?
+This is of course helps with smells as well as allergies due to dog hair and dander, but what about the other odor sources I mentioned above?

 Many purifiers use what is sometimes called a 3-stage filter.
-In this case the 1st stage is a more course filter for first removing larger elements from the air (in this case dog hair) followed by a carbon filter.
+In this case, the 1st stage is a more coarse filter for first removing larger elements from the air (in this case dog hair) followed by a carbon filter.